-Practice good hygiene throughout your stay in Japan.
-Respect the rules displayed in venues and accommodation facilities, where enhanced cleaning protocols and hygiene countermeasures will be in place

-- Specific rules may apply to your role and at certain locations, for example FOP.
-These will be developed by Tokyo 2020, IOC/IPC and your IF - Wear a face mask at all times, except when eating and sleeping, or if you are outside and able to keep two metres apart from others.
+- Practice good hygiene throughout your stay in Japan.
+Respect the rules displayed in venues and accommodation facilities, where enhanced cleaning protocols and hygiene countermeasures will be in place - Specific rules may apply to your sport/role and at certain locations, for example FOP and in preparation areas.
+These will be developed by Tokyo 2020, the IOC/IPC and your IF - Wear a face mask at all times, except when training, competing, eating or sleeping, or if you are outside and able to keep two metres apart from others.
 See WHO guidance on wearing a mask - Sanitise your hands before putting on your mask and avoid touching your eyes, nose and mouth.
 If possible, wash your hands with soap and warm water for at least 30 seconds.
-Otherwise use hand sanitiser - Replace masks as soon as they become damp and wash them daily - A face shield is not an acceptable alternative to a mask.
-They should only be used to prevent infection of the eye area or in situations where wearing a mask would be impractical

-- Always cough into your mask, sleeve or tissue.
+Otherwise use hand sanitiser - Replace masks as soon as they become damp and wash them daily

+- A face shield is not an acceptable alternative to a mask.
+They should only be used to prevent infection of the eye area or in situations where wearing a mask would be impractical - Always cough into your mask, sleeve or tissue.
 Throw away used tissues/disposable masks/mask filters in a bin - Wash your hands regularly and thoroughly for at least 30 seconds, ideally using soap and warm water.
-Otherwise use hand sanitiser - Ventilate rooms regularly at least every 30 minutes, and for a period of several minutes each time - Avoid sharing items wherever possible.
-Always disinfect items that have been used previously by someone else - Disinfect your dining table after eating
+Otherwise use hand sanitiser - Avoid shouting, cheering and singing find other ways to show support or celebrate during competition, such as clapping - Ventilate rooms regularly where possible at least every 30 minutes and for a period of several minutes each time

+- Avoid sharing items wherever possible.

+Always disinfect items that have been used previously by someone else - Disinfect your dining table after eating - Consideration is being made as to how these rules will apply to Victory Ceremonies

-PARALYMPIC Considerations
+PARALYMPIC CONSIDERATIONS

-- The restriction of keeping at least one metre's distance from others will be waived for individuals in need of additional support, who can receive assistance from another member of their immediate circle - Masks should be worn at all times when providing assistance to others - Once aid has been given, sanitise your hands and go back to maintaining a physical distance of at least one metre from others - You should still try to keep physical contact to a minimum when possible - You may temporarily remove your mask if you are speaking or providing assistance to someone who relies on lip reading, clear sound and/or facial expressions to communicate.
+- The restriction of keeping at least two metres' distance from others will be waived for individuals in need of additional support, who can receive assistance from another member of their immediate circle - Masks should be worn at all times when providing assistance to others - Once aid has been given, sanitise their hands and go back to maintaining a physical distance of at least two metres from others - You should still try to keep physical contact to a minimum when possible - You may temporarily remove your mask if you are speaking or providing assistance to someone who relies on lip reading, clear sound and/or facial expressions to communicate.
 You should stay at a distance of minimum two metres and should put your mask back in place as soon as possible

-If you use a wheelchair or other mobility device that may be handled by another person under certain circumstances (for example drivers), regularly disinfect the relevant surfaces with sanitising wipes
+- If you use a wheelchair or other mobility device that may be handled by another person under certain circumstances (for example drivers), regularly disinfect the relevant surfaces with sanitising wipes - Hand washing and sanitising right before meals are important, and assistance should be provided where required